What is spanking

 So parent hitting a child can lead to a child hitting the parent later when they grow stronger — a hardly surprising outcome.

-This form of punishment can damage your relationship with your child to an extent that it cannot be repaired.
+Harsh punishment can damage your relationship with your child to an extent that it cannot be repaired.

 3. Effects of spanking on a child’s brain & mental health